North Shore Ice Cream Shops: 6 Spots for Sweet Treats

-Along with its homemade ice cream, Hodgie’s also rustles up made-to-order grill items and provides a picnic area under the pines to enjoy it all.
+Along with homemade ice cream, Hodgie’s also rustles up made-to-order grill items and provides a picnic area under pines to enjoy it all.
 Less than 5 miles east in Salisbury, there’s Hodgie’s Too Ice Cream and another in Newburyport.

 Down River Ice Cream (Essex, Rowley)